ctroupin/ctroupin.github.io/_maps/2017-05-01-Running-SartTilman.md

 date: 2017-05-01
 img: sarttilmanhexbin_crop.jpg
 alt: Sart Tilman running map
-tools: Leaflet
+tools: Leaflet, GPSBabel
 category: Map
 ---

 With colleagues we've been [running in the Sart Tilman](../maps/Running-SartTilman.html) domain for more than 10 years now.
-In the last years I could register the tracks using a GPS device and wanted to see we frequently go (Roches aux Faucons, Lande de Streupas, Colonster) but also the trails we don't see a lot, for example the *Rochers du bout du monde*.
+In the last years I could register the tracks using a GPS device and wanted to see we frequently go (Roches aux Faucons, Lande de Streupas, Chateau de Colonster, ...) but also the trails we don't see a lot, for example the *Rochers du bout du monde*.

 <div class="row">
 		<div class="col-sm-4 portfolio-item">